 I’ve heard from a colourblind beekeeper who sells queens, and he only uses two colours, yellow and blue, I think, one colour for even years and the other colour for odd years.
 And at the end of the day, you aren’t supposed to do anything as a beekeeper.
 You do what works for you.
 Coloured dots be damned.

 July 31st, 2021: I had no problems marking queens with this queen catcher last summer.
 But this summer has been trickier.
-I can see how some people might not have the results and how they could even kill a queen using this queen catcher.
+I can see how some people might not have the same results as I did initially and how they could even kill a queen using this queen catcher.

 Add it all up and those factors could easily make things better than worse, more difficult than easier.